Skip to main content

 A mechanical wave is an organized disturbance that travels through a medium.
 This medium could be air, water, a guitar string, or the fluid that makes up the outer core of the Earth.
 Any medium that can sustain a wave must have some elasticity which acts as a restoring force.
 As a wave disturbance propagates through a medium, the particles that make up the medium are displaced away from equilibrium and experience local oscillations.
 However, it is important to note that the particles in the medium do not travel with the wave.
 Instead, the elastic properties of the medium act to bring the particles back to equilibrium.

-A wave disturbance is created by a source.
-The sources of waves are external oscillations of the medium.
+A wave disturbance is created by a source: an external oscillation of the medium.
 This could be in the form of a finger plucking a string or a rock tossed into a pond.
 Once the medium has been disturbed, a wave propagates away from the source of that disturbance at a particular speed called the wave speed.
 The wave speed depends on the properties of the medium, and particularly, restoring forces provided by the elasticity of the medium such as tension in a plucked string or cohesion in water.

 References References